hua910/hua910.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Quynh Hoa (Mila) – a Vietnamese woman living in Nanjing, China
+Quynh Hoa (Mila) – a Vietnamese girl living in Nanjing, China

 Although graduating from an economics university, Mila’s love for Vietnam’s pristine and breathtaking landscapes has brought her to spend more than 8 years in the tourism sector, connecting friends from all over the world to come to her beloved country.